Daniel O'Connell: Memorials

+Sligo, and Waterford.
+A Daniel O'Connell Bridge, opened in 1880, spans the Manuherikia River at Ophir in New Zealand.

 A set of Irish postage stamps depicting O'Connell and valued at two, three, and nine pence was issued on 22 June 1929 to commemorate the centenary of Catholic Emancipation.

 There is a statue of O'Connell outside St Patrick's Cathedral in Melbourne, Australia.
 Derrynane House, O'Connell's home in Kerry, has been converted into a museum honouring the Liberator.

 On Friday, 12 September 2025, the Central Bank of Ireland issued a commemorative coin in both gold (€50) and silver (€15) commemorating the 250th anniversary of the birth of Daniel O'Connell.